 Area of concern to be addressed Current risk rating Control measures Good Practice Control Measures Adopted In place?
-(Yes/No) Further action/ Comments Final risk rating apply in-year admissions process including admitting 'new' pupils Ensure key school contact and related resources in place.
+(Yes/No) Further action/ Comments Final risk rating Schools lose focus on continuing to apply in-year admissions process including admitting 'new' pupils LOW Review in-year school admissions expectation with key admission staff.
+Ensure key school contact and related resources in place.
 Ensure timely returns of individual pupil (applications and outcomes through a Pupil Movement Form) and wider cohort data returns.
 Ensure speedy admission of children in the relevant year groups. pupils risk assessed and discussed at regular SEND, ISEY or Fair Access panel.
 Any issues addressed through SLT and in discussion with families.
 LA support for individual or complex cases.
-Nursery School (NS) and Nursery Classes (NC) lose focus on continuing to apply termly admissions process including admitting 'new' pupils N/A Review EEE termly admissions process Ensure key school contact and related resources in place Ensure parental declarations are completed and signed each term XXX pupils risk assessed and discussed at regular SEND, ISEY or Fair Access panel.
+YES Low Nursery School (NS) and Nursery Classes (NC) lose focus on continuing to apply termly admissions process including admitting 'new' pupils N/A Review EEE termly admissions process Ensure key school contact and related resources in place Ensure parental declarations are completed and signed each term XXX pupils risk assessed and discussed at regular SEND, ISEY or Fair Access panel.
 Any issues addressed through SLT and in discussion with families.
 LA support for individual or complex cases.
 N/A No Nursery N/A 2.
-Plan how the who ole school wi II be accommodated and encourage attendance Plans are not in place to identify number of classrooms and additional furniture or social distancing measures for each year group SLT and site management team meeting to review school site and specify entry/exit points and classroom use 230 maximum number of children and staff that can be accommodated in school on any given day with a teacher per 'bubble' 7 designated classrooms being fully utilised for each year group and reorganised to allow front facing desks Furniture items to be arranged to be front facing (may need to acquire additional more suitable furniture e.g. replacing round tables with front facing desks).
-0 of unused classrooms that could be utilised In NS/NC where additional space is identified for accommodating 2 year olds and under 2's then the school YES Each classroom can accommodate 30 children in rows Medium
+Plan how the wh ole school wi II be accommodated and encourage attendance Plans are not in place to identify number of classrooms and additional furniture or social distancing measures for each year group M SLT and site management team meeting to review school site and specify entry/exit points and classroom use 230 maximum number of children and staff that can be accommodated in school on any given day with a teacher per 'bubble' 7 designated classrooms being fully utilised for each year group and reorganised to allow front facing desks Furniture items to be arranged to be front facing (may need to acquire additional more suitable furniture e.g. replacing round tables with front facing desks).
+0 of unused classrooms that could be utilised YES Each classroom can accommodate 30 children in rows Medium